ChackDan/PStemp/Remove-AzureRmServiceFabricSettings.md

 # Remove-AzureRmServiceFabricSettings

 ## SYNOPSIS
-Remove one or multiple ServiceFabric settings from the cluster
+Remove one or multiple ServiceFabric settings from the cluster fabric settings.

 ## SYNTAX